lunchclass/absolute/docs/contributing.md

 [Microsoft / TypeScript](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines).

 ### Description
 Please consider the following rules to create a commit message.
 Consistent writing is the best way to collaborate with other contributors.
-For more infomation, see
+For more information, see
 [here](https://chris.beams.io/posts/git-commit).

 - Separate text and titles using blank lines